 Picture of Nail-Patella Syndrome

-This entity, also known as hereditary osteo-onychodysplasia, is a genetic disease linked to a mutation in the gene encoding...
+Also known as hereditary osteo-onychodysplasia, nail-patella syndrome is a genetic disease that largely affects the development...

 Causes of Koilonychia